 Next, make the shortbread crust.
 Combine blanched almond flour, non-hydrogenated shortening, maple syrup, vanilla and salt in a large mixing bowl.
 The dough will seem too dry at first, but keep working it (using your hands works well) until the mixture is homogeneous and can be rolled into a ball.

-Firmly press the crust into a lined 8" x 8" baking pan.
-(I used a glass pan lined with foil.)
+Firmly press the crust into a parchment-lined 8" x 8" baking pan.
+If you're using a 9" x 13" pan, you'll want to double the recipe.

 Next, add the middle layers.
 This includes all of the nuts, shredded coconut and chocolate chips.
 You'll need to chop the pecans and walnuts prior to adding them, unless you're using "pieces" rather than whole nuts.